 Getting Started with the Graded Response Model (GRM): A gentle introduction and tutorial in R

 The foundation of scientific research is the measurement process, which involves defining the construct to be measured, determining measurement assumptions, and evaluating measurement validity and precision.
 To illustrate this process, consider a researcher studying the role of authoritarian personality in explaining prejudice must first clearly define these variables, and then, develop a measurement strategy to operationalize the variables.
 This is challenging for applied psychology researchers, as most psychological constructs are not directly observable.
-To ensure a precise measurement, researchers rely on statistical techniques, assuming that these non-observable traits are “out there,” or later we name this concept a latent trait or a manifest variable.
-Researchers then create tools, like scales, stimuli, tasks, observation checklists, etc., which are assumed to represent these latent traits.
+To ensure a precise measurement, researchers rely on statistical techniques, assuming that these non-observable traits are “out there,” later, we name this concept a latent trait or a manifest variable.
+Researchers then create tools, such as scales, stimuli, tasks, and observation checklists, which are assumed to represent these latent traits.

-In psychological research, where variables are often not directly observable, construct validity, which refers to a question on whether a scale measures what it is intended to measure (Cronbach & Meehl, 1955), becomes crucial.
+In psychological research, where variables are often not directly observable, construct validity, which refers to the question of whether a scale measures what it is intended to measure (Cronbach & Meehl, 1955), becomes crucial.
 Construct validity can be scrutinized by linking test scores to other related constructs and observations (Cronbach & Meehl, 1955).
 Test validity relies on whether the construct behaves as theory predicts within a “nomological network” (Cronbach & Meehl, 1955).
-In practice, researchers establish validity by correlating the test score with external criterion i.e., other theoretically related traits or behavior (Zumbo & Chan, 2014).
+In practice, researchers establish validity by correlating the test scores with external criteria i.e., other theoretically related traits or behavior (Zumbo & Chan, 2014).

-Validity theory has evolved and has been expanded from time to time and validity is now seen not as a property of a specific test, but rather lies in the consequential aspects of the test use (Kane, 2013, 2016; Messick, 1995).
+Validity theory has evolved and has been expanded from time to time and validity is now seen not as a property of a specific test, but rather lies in the consequential aspects of test use (Kane, 2013, 2016; Messick, 1995).
 In this sense, a test is deemed valid when researchers can demonstrate evidence for formulating a logical argument (Kane, 2013, 2016), such as causal inference (Rutkowski & Delandshere, 2016), used to defend test interpretations and its practical use (Messick, 1995).
 This makes construct validity an ongoing process where researchers are advised to continuously gather and report evidence for validity of the measures they use in their research (Flake et al., 2017; Messick, 1995; Zumbo & Chan, 2014).

-Yet in practice, researchers tend to overlook to the quality of their measures.
+Yet in practice, researchers tend to overlook the quality of their measures.
 A study reviewing articles published in a social and personality psychology journal found that only a little more than half (53%) of sample articles cited validity evidence from previous validation studies.
 Nineteen percent of those articles, nonetheless, had adapted or modified the measures in many different ways so that the evidence for validity may not extend to these modified versions (Flake et al., 2017).
-Additionally, a larger study examining fifteen commonly used measures in social and personality psychology (e.g., Big Five Inventory, belief in just world scale, need for cognitive closure scale, etc.) even paints a grimmer picture (Hussey & Hughes, 2020).
+Additionally, a larger study examining fifteen commonly used measures in social and personality psychology (e.g., the Big Five Inventory, belief in just world scale, need for cognitive closure scale, etc.) even paints a grimmer picture (Hussey & Hughes, 2020).
 While the majority of the tested scales (88%) purportedly had good validity, a more exhaustive examination through internal consistency, test-retest reliability, factor structure, and invariance tests revealed that only 4% of these scales possess good measurement validity (Hussey & Hughes, 2020).
 Furthermore, applied psychological researchers seem to overlook the assumptions underlying their chosen method for evaluating reliability.
 For example, while Cronbach’s α is always almost reported (Flake, 2021) as the most popular reliability coefficient (McNeish, 2018), it is unclear whether researchers are aware of its underlying assumptions (that true scores and item variances should be equal and that item residuals should be uncorrelated, i.e., τ equivalence), which limits its usefulness (Sijtsma, 2008).